abhideveloper9753/DSA-CodeHelp-With-C-/README.md

 	13. Sort 0, 1, 2 in linked list (GFG)
 	14. ARTICLE: Quick Sort Algorithm is best for array or linked list?
 	15. ARTICLE: Merge Sort Algorithm is best for array or linked list?
-	16. Double a number represented as a linked list
+	16. Double a number represented as a linked list (leetcode 2816)
-	17. Swapping nodes in a linked list
+	17. Swapping nodes in a linked list (leetcode 1721)
-	18. Remove zero sum consecutive nodes from linked list
+	18. Remove zero sum consecutive nodes from linked list (leetcode 1171)

 ```